Thor-tech-of-metal/repo-it-notes/my-notes-scala/summaries/2-objects-and-classes/2-Class-Hierarchies-inheritance-important.md

 #### Case classes extension

-case class extension should be avoided but you could convert your Edge class into a trait.
+case class extension should be avoided but you could convert your class into a trait for extension proposes.
 If you want to avoid the private statements you can also mark the variables as override
 ```
 trait Edge{